We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 We zeroed in on the best products made by reputable brands.
-Here’s the criteria we used:
+Here are the criteria we used:

 - Firmness rating.
 Many brands use a number scale to determine firmness level, with 9 to 10 being the firmest.
 Otherwise, they use terms like “ultra firm,” “extra firm,” or “very firm.”
 All of our picks are the firmest you can find.

 - Trial period.
 A solid trial period is super important.
 That way, you can test the mattress and make sure it’s truly the firmness level you want.
-All our picks include at least 100-night trials either directly from the manufacturer or a third-party retailer.
+All our picks include at least a 100-night trial, either directly from the manufacturer or from a third-party retailer.

 - Warranty.
 All mattresses are at risk of eventual sagging, but this can be more noticeable to people who want the firmest bed possible.
-All our picks have at least a 10-year warranty to give you peace of mind in case your mattress has a defect or wears out too fast.
+Our picks have at least a 10-year warranty to give you peace of mind, just in case your mattress has a defect or wears out too fast.
 Be sure to double-check the warranty before you buy, since not all warranties cover the same things.

 - Customer reviews.
 We considered customer reviews in all our picks to find the best-rated and most-loved mattresses.

-Prices on our list are based on a queen-sized mattress.
-Costs may vary depending on the size of your bed:
+Prices on our list are based on queen-sized mattresses.
+Costs may vary depending on the size of your bed.

 - $$$ = over $1,600